Bartlesville Radio » News » Bartlesville Man Facing Felony Firearm Charge

 Brian McSweeney

-A Bartlesville man is facing felony charges after allegedly possessing a handgun after a previous felony conviction.
+A Bartlesville man is facing a felony charge after allegedly attempting to pawn a firearm after being previously convicted of a felony.

-57-year-old Daniel Dean was charged on Monday with possession of a firearm after a felony conviction.
+44-year-old Freddie Pendergraft, Jr. was charged on Thursday with possession of a firearm after a felony conviction.

-According to the Bartlesville Police Department, Dean was allegedly target shooting near Hudson Lake on April 5 when he was approached by police.
-Dean allegedly got scared, told the officer it was an air gun and hid it in the woods.
+According to the Bartlesville Police Department, on Feb.
+21, 2024, Pendergraft Jr. allegedly attempted to sell a firearm at a pawn shop in Bartlesville.

-Later in the day, the same officer returned to the lake and allegedly saw Dean go back for the gun he previously hid.
-The officer allegedly saw Dean in possession of a Taurus brand semi-automatic 9mm handgun.
+According to court records, Pendergraft Jr. was convicted of a felony in 2002 for larceny of merchandise from a retailer.

-Dean will appear in court again on April 9.
-He posted a $10,000 bond.
+Pendergraft Jr. will appear in court again on May 2 at 9 a.m.

 « Back to News